MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/betweenoperator.md

 ---
 # between operator

-Filters records by matching the values in an inclusive range.
+Filters a record set for data matching the values in an inclusive range.

 `between` can operate on any numeric, datetime, or timespan expression.